 Oops, I guess that’s just what happens when you’re not used to police corruption and are put on the spot by men with guns.
 In our defense we were tricked.
 The policemen said there is no way we’re paying that little amount of money, and made it seem like we were ripping off Butta and were accusing us of lying to them, so we were just defending ourselves, stupidly!

-I can’t imagine living in a country where there is no one you can rely on for help and where the authorities are trying to take money from the people who don’t have much money as it is.
-Very sad.
 We had heard rumours of the policemen asking for tourist’s passports and then saying there was something wrong with their Visa and they would have to either pay up to get the passport back, or, go to the police station.

 So, that’s why we had our passports notarized, so we wouldn’t ever have to hand over the originals.
 They had asked for originals a few times but we insisted that the paper copy was fine.
 Later in the trip that happened to Henry, they took his passport hostage and said there was “something wrong with the visa” and he ended up having to pay them a bribe to get it back…either that or the bus he was on would leave without him.